argwood/argwood.github.io/_posts/2022-11-22-storytellingwithdata.md

 Here, I will go into detail on two of these guidelines that will help you quickly improve the effectiveness of your visualizations and how you present them: <b>focusing attention and telling a story</b>.

-For an example of effective transformation from an overly saturated and colored bar chart to a more effective and visually appealing visualization, I point you to <a href="http://www.storytellingwithdata.com/blog/how-does-this-graph-make-you-feel">this chart makeover</a> from the Storytelling with Data website.
+To start off, for an example of effective transformation from an overly saturated and colored bar chart to a more effective and visually appealing visualization, I point you to <a href="http://www.storytellingwithdata.com/blog/how-does-this-graph-make-you-feel">this chart makeover</a> from the Storytelling with Data website.

 The transformed chart: